 Over the course of the year, the District revised the General Fund annual expenditure budget.
-The difference between the original budget and the final amended budget was a \$2.3 million decrease, or seven percent, due to a decrease in budgeted average daily membership.
+The difference between the original budget and the final amended budget was a \$150,345 decrease, or less than one percent.

 Significant variances for the final amended budget and actual revenues resulted from the District not being required by the State of Arizona to prepare a revenue budget.
 A schedule showing the original and final budget amounts compared to the District's actual financial activity for the General Fund is provided in this report as required supplementary information.
-The significant favorable variances of \$3.4 million in instruction expenditures, \$944,225 in support services - students and staff, and \$725,372 in operation and maintenance of plant services expenditures were a result of using eligible funds from the COVID-19 pandemic.
+The significant favorable variance of \$840,798 in instruction expenditures was the result of the opportunity to spend ESSER funds to support instruction.